 The numbing medicine is given through the tube for as long as it is needed.

-Usually, you will receive low doses because it is safer for you and the baby.
-Once the medicine takes effect (after 10 - 20 minutes), you should feel better.
+Usually, you will receive a low dose because it is safer for you and baby.
+Once the medicine takes effect (10 to 20 minutes), you should feel better.
 You may still feel some back or rectal pressure during contractions.

 You may shiver after an epidural, but this is common.
 Many women shiver during labor even without an epidural.